 Our Cruise-in-Company group brings members together for informal cruises, as well as supporting those unfamiliar with a particular cruising ground by sailing in company with a more experienced member.

-- Annual Cruise-in-Company to the Channel Islands and France, from 30th May onwards for about 10 days.
-Contact the Cruising secretary for further details.
+- Annual Cruise-in-Company to the Channel Islands and France: Depart Friday 22 May (provisional date) at 09:00.
+Contact the Cruising Secretary for further details.

 Sailing Instructions for the races will be posted on the noticeboard in the Members' Room and emailed to cruiser members.

-Contact the Cruiser Section Hon Secretary, Simon Tytherleigh, for more information; either by e-mail via the contacts page or via the club's telephone number on the home page.
+Contact the Cruiser Section Hon Secretary for more information; either by e-mail via the contacts page or via the club's telephone number on the home page.

 |CRUISER CAPTAIN||Mike Horwood|